The History of the Pancake - A Fun Guide

 Some experts believe that pancakes may date back even further than the Ancient Greeks.
 In fact, there’s a possibility that pancakes could have been eaten by people in the Stone Age, as far back as 30,000 years ago!

 They weren’t quite pancakes as we know them today though.
-Starch grains have been found on cooking tools from 30,000 years ago that suggest Stone Age people were making a type of flour.
+Starch grains have been found on cooking tools from 30,000 years ago that suggests Stone Age people were making a type of flour.
 They likely would have mixed this flour with water to make a batter, just like pancakes.
 Find out about more Stone Age food, here.

 In fact, some historians believe they have found the remains of a pancake in the stomach of Otzi the Iceman.
 Otzi was alive over 5000 years ago and was found perfectly preserved in the ice of the European Alps in 1991.
 After studying his stomach contents, experts found his last meal to include ibex, red deer, einkorn wheat, and traces of carbon and toxic fern.
 Some historians believe the traces of carbon combined with the einkorn wheat could suggest he ate some sort of pancake that had been fried over hot coals.